 - Speaking to the media outside the inquest, his mother, Rina Cheema, described her son Karan as extremely bright.
 “He knew very well how to manage his condition.
 I brought him up by myself.
 I trained him to read all about his condition.
 We want answers.”

-- The inquest is set to resume in November.
+- The inquest set to resume in November 2018 was put over until early 2019.